masoodfaisal/ml-workshop/docs/setup.md

 oc delete og opendatahub
 oc delete og ml-workshop-xxxx
 ```
-The _opendatahub_ one wilx reinstantiate itself.
+The _opendatahub_ one will reinstantiate itself.
 Then after a minute or two, you should see the 5 operators installed on the _Installed Operators_ screen - as seen in the screenshot above.

 - Now deploy _Minio_ - our object storage implemenation
 ```